luispedro/pyslic/docs/tutorial.rst

     output = classif.apply(testfeats)

-The default classifier does a feature normalisation (to [-1,+1] interval) followed by SDA for feature selection and then performs a grid-search for the parameters of a libSVM-based classifier with an RBF kernel.
+The default classifier does a feature normalisation (to [-1,+1] interval) followed by *stepwise discriminant analysis* (SDA) for feature selection and then performs a grid-search for the parameters of a libSVM-based classifier with an RBF kernel.